boyserk84/nateserk_restybread/documentation/GoogleDataStore_Setup.md

 Check your Google DataStore Console.
 Click `Indexes` tab and see if your indexes status is `serving`.
 Otherwise, you may get indexing not ready error message.

-# Clean Up Indexing
+# Clean Up or Removing Indexing
+1. Open `index.yaml`, remove any index you no longer need, and save.

-Run the following command to setup or update indexes:
+2. Run the following command to setup or update indexes:
 ```
 sh scripts/gdatastore_indexing.sh delete
 ```

+3. Check your Google DataStore Console.
+The removed index will have `Removing` status or be non-existent.

 # Note for composite indexes:
 * All properties defined in a query must exactly match index definitions in `index.yaml`.
 Otherwise, you will get `no matching index found.`.